hashicorp/terraform-provider-azurerm/website/docs/r/resource_management_private_link_association.html.markdown

 **Note:** For now, `management_group_id` must be the ID of [Root Management Group](https://learn.microsoft.com/en-us/azure/governance/management-groups/overview#root-management-group-for-each-directory).

-* `private_link_id` - (Required) The Resource ID of Resource Management Private Link.
+* `resource_management_private_link_id` - (Required) The Resource ID of Resource Management Private Link.
 Changing this forces a new Private Link Association to be created.

 * `public_network_access_enabled` - (Required) Whether public network access is allowed.
 Changing this forces a new Private Link Association to be created.